PushkarPisolkar04/IPlay/README.md

 ---

-## � Quickl Start
+## 🚀 Quick Start

 ### For Students & Teachers

-**Download the app** (Coming Soon to Play Store & App Store)
+**Get Started:**

+1. Download and install the app
-1. Sign up with email or Google
+2. Sign up with email or Google
-2. Choose your role (Student/Teacher/Principal)
+3. Choose your role (Student/Teacher/Principal)
-3. Start learning or create a classroom!
+4. Start learning or create a classroom!

-*Star this repo to get notified when the app launches!*
+*App deployment coming soon.
+Star this repo for updates!*

 ---